School code: 3962

-History of the Reformation Movement, History of the Restoration Movement, one of the Systematic Theology courses, plus at least two others in this section.
+History of the Reformation Movement, History of the Restoration Movement, one of the Systematic Doctrine courses, plus at least two others in this section.

-The School of Biblical Studies and the Department of Behavioral Sciences and Masters of Science in Counseling Program offers a Graduate Certificate in Counseling for Church Leaders.
-Ministers, associate ministers, youth ministers, family life ministers and/or elders who have interest or duties in counseling are encouraged to enroll in this certificate program.
-The interdisciplinary design of the certificate is reflected in a combination of graduate Bible and counseling courses.
+The Graduate School of Theology and the Department of Behavioral Sciences and Master of Science in Clinical Mental Health Counseling Program offers a Graduate Certificate in Counseling for Church Leaders.
+Ministers, associate ministers, youth ministers, family-life ministers and/or elders who have interest or duties in counseling are encouraged to enroll in this Certificate Program.
+The interdisciplinary design of the certificate is reflected in a combination of graduate theology and counseling courses.
 Students will gain an understanding of basic counseling skills, using scripture in counseling and specific areas of counseling that church leaders are often called upon to perform.
-The certificate program will give students an opportunity to strengthen and refine their skills whether for members inside the congregation or as an outreach for those in need.
+The Certificate Program will give students an opportunity to strengthen and refine their skills whether for members inside the congregation or as an outreach for those in need.
 Students who successfully complete the Graduate Certificate in Counseling for Church Leaders will be better prepared to meet individual and family needs of those seeking help and support within a church context.
 This certificate can be taken for audit or graduate credit.
-Those students completing the Graduate Certificate (for credit) will be presented their certificate and recognized at the appropriate graduation ceremony.
-If you are interested in obtaining this certificate, see the Graduate Counseling office.
+Those students completing the Graduate Certificate (for credit) will be presented an official certificate when the program of study is completed.
+If you are interested in obtaining this certificate, contact the graduate counseling office at (731) 989-6638.

 Best College Reviews has named Freed-Hardeman University one of the top 10 best small colleges in its most recent rankings.
 FHU was ninth on the list.